-- 1. Open-source preference: To ensure, by building on technology available in open-source projects, that suppliers' and operators' investment have a tangible pathway towards a standard and production ready Cloud Infrastructure solution portfolio. - 2.
-Open APIs: To enable interoperability and component substitution, and minimise integration efforts by using openly published API definitions. - 3.
-Separation of concerns: To promote lifecycle independence of different architectural layers and modules (e.g. disaggregation of software from hardware). - 4.
-Automated lifecycle management: To minimise costs of the end-to-end lifecycle, maintenance downtime (target zero downtime), avoid errors and discrepancies resulting from manual processes. - 5.
-Automated scalability: To minimise costs and operational impacts through automated policy-driven scaling of workloads by enabling automated horizontal scalability of workloads. - 6.
-Automated closed loop assurance: To minimise operational costs and simplify Cloud Infrastructure platform operations by using automated fault resolution and performance optimisation. - 7.
-Cloud nativeness: To optimise the utilisation of resources and enable operational efficiencies. - 8.
-Security compliance: To ensure the architecture follows the industry best security practices and is at all levels compliant to relevant security regulations. - 9.
-Resilience and Availability: To allow High Availability and Resilience for hosted VNFs, and to avoid Single Point of Failure.
+- 1. Open-source preference: for building Cloud Infrastructure solutions, components and tools, using open-source technology. - 2.
+Open APIs: to enable interoperability, component substitution, and minimise integration efforts. - 3.
+Separation of concerns: to promote lifecycle independence of different architectural layers and modules (e.g., disaggregation of software from hardware). - 4.
+Automated lifecycle management: to minimise the end-to-end lifecycle costs, maintenance downtime (target zero downtime), and errors resulting from manual processes. - 5.
+Automated scalability: of workloads to minimise costs and operational impacts. - 6.
+Automated closed loop assurance: for fault resolution, simplification, and cost reduction of cloud operations. - 7.
+Cloud nativeness: to optimise the utilisation of resources and enable operational efficiencies. - 8.
+Security compliance: to ensure the architecture follows the industry best security practices and is at all levels compliant to relevant security regulations. - 9.
+Resilience and Availability: to withstand Single Point of Failure.